 Search engines like Google are constantly updating and refining ranking algorithms to improve user experience and search patterns.
 Google implements major changes to how it handles local, mobile and voice search, but this is where an ongoing SEO campaign can ensure your website is updated alongside these changes.

 SEO acts like a funnel, fetching a flow of leads to your blog posts or website, making it one of your best lead generation tools.
-To make the most of the opportunity, you need to create and improve high-quality content and specifically structured website service pages so that you become more discoverable in search engines.
+To make the most of the opportunity, you need to improve existing content and create new high-quality content, as well as specifically structured website service pages so that you become more discoverable in search engines.
 In turn, higher organic rankings will increase the total number of users that can see the value of what you offer and want to engage with your business.

 But we are often asked by our clients, “what is included in my SEO campaign?” or “what do you do as part of my campaign management?”.